 - "The son of King Dušan, he ruled during the difficult time of the fall of the Kindom of Serbia.
 Humble, pious and gentle, he refused to attempt to restrain the power of the powerful nobles by force.
 Amongst these was Vukašin, who brought about his death.
 Good King Uroš suffered a martyr's death on December 2nd, 1367, at the age of thirty-one.
 Killed by men, he was glorified by God.
 His wonderworking relics were preserved in the monastery of Jazak in the Fruška Gora, whence they were taken to Belgrade in 1942, during the Second World War, and placed in the Cathedral beside the bodies of Prince Lazar and Despot Stephen Štiljanovic.
 During the reign of this benevolent king, the monastery of St Nahum was built beside Lake Ochrid by one of Uroš's nobles, Grgur."
 (Prologue)

-- Though he has not yet been glorified by the Church, Elder Porphyrios is considered one of the true God-bearing elders of our own age.
+- One of the true God-bearing Elders of our own time, he was glorified by the Church in 2013.
 A biographical sketch can be found on the main page of this site.

 - December 3

 - Holy Prophet Zephaniah (Sophonias) (7th c.
 BC)

 - He is ranked ninth among the Minor Prophets.
 He lived in Jerusalem in the reign of King Josiah (640-609), and according to some was the great-grandson of King Hezekiah.
 His name means "The Lord Protects" or "The Lord's watch-post."